Rescaling limits of the spatial Lambda-Fleming-Viot process with selection: Convergence of the rescaled SLFVS and its dual - the stable radius case

-Again, we proceed in three steps.
-First, by exactly the same arguments as in the proof of Theorem~\ref{th: conv duals}, and retaining the notation from that setting, there exists $K>0$ such that for every $n\in \N$,
+Again, we proceed in four steps.
+First, by exactly the same arguments as in the proof of Theorem~\ref{th: conv duals}, for every $T>0$ and every $\e>0$, there exists $K>0$ such that for every $n\in \N$ we have